labarilem/labarilem.github.io/_posts/2018-06-18-interesting-technologies-06-2018.md

 ---
-title: "Some interesting technologies - Part 1"
+title: "Interesting technologies - 06/2018"
-excerpt: Some interesting technologies as of 06/2018.
+excerpt: Some interesting technologies as of June 2018.
 categories:
   - News
 tags: